-Tomato Salad made with only in-season tomatoes because only garden fresh will do.
+Tomato Salad made with in-season tomatoes only because garden fresh is the only way to go.
 Simple yet incredibly delicious – especially with fresh crusty bread or tossed with toasted croutons.

 I have to reiterate that this tomato salad should only be made with in-season tomatoes.
-Any garden fresh tomato – cherry reds, yellow, or orange, Roma, beefsteak, or a combination of whatever you have.
+Any garden fresh tomato – cherry reds, yellow, or orange, roma, beefsteak, or a combination of whatever you have.
 Don’t have a garden?
-Hit a farmer’s market.
+Hit up your local farmer’s market.
 You’ll get great tomatoes there and also a bunch of other goodies you can use.
 Get to know the vendors and strike up conversations on suggestions for how to use whatever you’re buying.
 I love going and I seem to learn something new every time I go.

 You may wonder why on earth I’m posting a recipe for such a simple dish.
 Well, I’m frequently asked how I make it.
 Just because I grew up with this salad doesn’t mean everyone else has.
 So here it is folks.
 I’ll post guidelines for amounts, but they’re only guidelines.
 You can’t screw this up.